microsoft/debug-adapter-protocol/specification.md

 The request resumes the given thread to step into a function/method and allows all other threads to run freely by resuming them.

-If the debug adapter supports single thread execution (see capability 'supportsSingleThreadExecutionRequests'), setting the 'singleThread' argument to true prevents other suspended threads from resuming.
+If the debug adapter supports single thread execution (see capability `supportsSingleThreadExecutionRequests`), setting the `singleThread` argument to true prevents other suspended threads from resuming.

-If the request cannot step into a target, 'stepIn' behaves like the 'next' request.
+If the request cannot step into a target, `stepIn` behaves like the `next` request.

-The debug adapter first sends the response and then a 'stopped' event (with reason 'step') after the step has completed.
+The debug adapter first sends the response and then a `stopped` event (with reason `step`) after the step has completed.

 If there are multiple function/method calls (or other targets) on the source line,

-the optional argument 'targetId' can be used to control into which target the 'stepIn' should occur.
+the argument `targetId` can be used to control into which target the `stepIn` should occur.

-The list of possible targets for a given source line can be retrieved via the 'stepInTargets' request.
+The list of possible targets for a given source line can be retrieved via the `stepInTargets` request.

 ```typescript
 interface StepInRequest extends Request {